nunogrl/nunogrl/content/linux-tunning-lenovo-x240.rst

 Call me conservative, but I like some blinking when the machine is doing something.
-For Wifi the useless FnLock LED (that's otherwise continually on) can be made useful by connecting its trigger with the WiFi's transmit activity by dropping the following into /etc/network/if-up.d/ledblink:
+For Wifi the useless FnLock LED (that's otherwise continually on) can be made useful by connecting its trigger with the WiFi's transmit activity by dropping the following into */etc/network/if-up.d/ledblink*:

 .. code-block:: SHELL
+   :linenos: table

     #!/bin/sh